 - Unplug to focus better

-Tasks requiring shallow work like replying to emails, social media, etc can be a cause of distraction.
+Tasks requiring shallow work like replying to emails, social media, etc can be a cause of distraction when we compare deep work vs shallow work.
 Moreover it can be tempting to go back to these quick shallow tasks to derive that quick sense of achievement.
 Focus better on your tasks at hand by turning all notifications off and using this tactic as a tool for time management.

 What is deep work?

-‘Deep work’ is a more involved form of working at a task.
+‘Deep work’ is a more involved form of working at a task when we consider deep work vs shallow work.
 Deep work requires one to be more focused and develop a resistance to distractions while at work.
 These tasks usually are of high value and are worth the time and effort put in them.

 How to do it?

-The success of a deep work session depends on how well the rules of the session were followed.
+The success of a deep work session depends on how well the rules of the session are.
 Some essential strategies for deep work are:

 - Schedule deep work sessions

 Deep work is a result of one’s discipline.
 Scheduling a session of thorough deep work in a day, combined with other shallow tasks is a popular way of destressing after a deep work session.
 Another way is to schedule only deep work for a couple of days to take care of a major task.
-Either way, scheduling deep work beforehand is vital to the amount of work one gets done through deep work thus leading to increase of productivity.
+Either way, between deep work vs shallow work, scheduling deep work beforehand is vital to the amount of work one does.
+Thus this leads to increase of productivity.

 - Remove all possible distractions